ciscops/viptela-workshop/exercises/6-2/README.md

 ### Step 3:

-We are going to put the default variables into `roles/ios-ntp/defaults/main.yml` to they can be overridden by either passing in vars with the role or with host_var/group_vars:
+We are going to put the default variables into `roles/ios-ntp/defaults/main.yml` so they can be overridden by either passing in vars with the role or with host_vars/group_vars:

 ```yml
 # defaults file for ios-ntp